0 Crew Members

 Overall VFX Supervisor

 Mélanie La Rue

 Our work on the Harry Potter prequel includes many featured creatures and their environments, the magical reconstruction of a destroyed room, and MACUSA – the elaborate headquarters of the wizarding world.

 Reconstruction of Jacob’s apartment

-After the beasts escape from Newt’s suitcase, they destroy Jacob’s (Dan Fogler) apartment.
-Newt rebuilds the room using magic, which challenged Rodeo FX to simulate the reconstruction with more digital wizardry of its own.
-Starting with an environment full of debris, dust, and flying rubble, the artists had to revert the action by pulling the pieces back together.
-Rather than simply reversing the simulated destruction, they recreated each broken asset individually, defining its trajectory and velocity as the room is reassembled so that it looks like magic at work.
+Starting with an environment full of debris, dust, and flying rubble, our artists reverted the action by pulling the pieces back together.
+Rather than reversing the simulated destruction, we recreated each broken asset individually, defining its trajectory and velocity as the room is reassembled so that it looks like magic at work.

 Assembling a Creature Pipeline

-Brisebois knew that every creature had to be designed within their unique environment with realistic features that audiences would believe to be true.
-His team was faced with the challenge of mixing diverse anatomical features and traits to invent creature features never before seen on any real animal.
+We designed every creature within their unique environment and gave them realistic features.
+Our team faced the challenge of mixing diverse anatomical features and traits to invent combinations unknown in real animals.

 For the creature’s escape from the suitcase, our team replicated the suitcase in CG to assist creature interactions, and animated the Murtlap, a small rodent creature, wrecking the apartment.
 The Murtlap design left a lot to interpretation.
 It resembled a hairless guinea pig with a sea anemone on its back.
 We used elements of real animals to design the Murtlap’s anatomy and motion, and that set the style for how we approached all our creatures.